fibanez6/React-Redux-Weather/README.md

 > npm start
 ```

-And set your OpenWeatherMap api key into the file [Ajax call Action](action/index.js)
+And set your OpenWeatherMap api key into the file [Aj   ax call Action](action/index.js)